shoesareme/shoesareme.github.io/projects/lectures/other/notes/diffprop.md

 > To be finished

-[^1]: Indeed, this must be strictly in a temporal logic-esque context.
+[^1]: Indeed, this is in a temporal logic-esque context.